kdudhat/react-redux/README.md

-# Getting Started with Create React App
+# React with redux demo

 This project is for redux demo with react app